-The initial term of the amended and restated management agreement will expire on a unlimited number of successive one-year periods thereafter, unless the agreement is not renewed or is terminated in accordance with its terms.
+The initial term of the amended and restated management agreement will expire on the third anniversary of the closing date of this offering and will automatically renew for an unlimited number of successive one-year periods thereafter, unless the agreement is not renewed or is terminated in accordance with its terms.
 If our board of directors decides to terminate or not renew the management agreement, we will generally be required to pay the advisor a termination fee equal to three times the sum of the average annual base management fee and the average annual incentive compensation with respect to the previous eight fiscal quarters ending on the last day of the fiscal quarter prior to termination.
 Subsequent to the initial term, we may terminate the management agreement only under certain circumstances.